qgindi/LibreAutomate/Other/DocFX/_doc/changes/future.md

 New options:
 - Options -> Code -> Formatting.
 - Options -> Hotkeys -> Capture image.
-- Options -> Font -> Text/symbol/brace highlight.
+- Options -> Font -> highlight.

+Now `/*/ pr /*/` can be used in any file of a project, not just in the main file.

 ### Library
 New members: